 So perhaps the use of gourds as birdhouses could be a benefit to the Bluebird population in stopping House Sparrows from usurping their homes.

-The natural colour of gourds are most often chosen first over other brightly painted ornamental birdhouses.
+The natural color of gourds is most often chosen first over other brightly painted ornamental birdhouses.

-But this does not mean that brightly coloured gourds would not be used.
+But this does not mean that brightly colored gourds would not be used.

 It is also important to note, that gourds as a craft, have been the objects of beautiful artistic talent and still used by our feathered friends over the years!